 Will I lose power if my electricity contract expires?

 Do not let your contract lapse.
-Inaction is costly and can lead to unpredictable electric bills.
 Shop with your home’s historical usage on ComparePower and find the right plan for your home in 10 minutes.
-Enroll online, confident you got a great rate.

 Can I cancel an electricity contract?